drone/tutorials/content/golang/docker/publish-images-multi-arch.md

 ## Configuration

-Next, define a Continuous Integration Pipeline for your project.
-Drone looks for special `.drone.yml` file within repositories for the Pipeline definition:
+Next, define a [Continuous Integration Pipeline](https://docs.drone.io/configure/pipeline/) for your project.
+Drone looks for special `.drone.yml` file within repositories for the Pipeline definition.

-{{< highlight text "linenos=table,hl_lines=99" >}}
+We will achieve the same result we did in [Our Docker build steps]({{< ref "#building-with-docker" >}}), but this time automatically.

+First we need to set some basic information for Drone about our pipeline:

+- The kind of the `.yml` file.
+In most cases this will be `pipeline`.

+- The type of our pipeline.
+We want to use Docker containers for each step.

+- The name of the pipeline.
+This can be anything you like.

+- We also set the platform we want to execute the pipeline on.
+This depends on what platform your Drone Runner is on.

+Then translate our steps [from earlier]({{< ref "#building-with-docker-for-arm64" >}}) into Drone Pipeline steps.

+First we instruct Drone to build our Go application with the specified environment variables.

+Then in an another step Drone will build the image with our `Dockerfile` and then push it to Docker hub using [the official Drone Docker plugin](http://plugins.drone.io/drone-plugins/drone-docker/).

+Our final Pipeline will look like this:

+{{<highlight text "linenos=table,hl_lines=99">}}
 kind: pipeline
 type: docker
 name: build